shuds13/vector-random123/README.md

  #define NUM_VALS_32 8000
  #define NUM_VALS_64 4000

-It is not difficult to use these values for initialisation of data structures in the calling code - and for many systems the processors capability can be detected automatically - eg. `#if defined(__AVX512F__)` See commented out lines at top of the source files Alternatively you can use the functions that pass in the vector size (or number of sets).
+It is not difficult to use these values for initialisation of data structures in the calling code - and for many systems the processors capability can be detected automatically - eg. `#if defined(__AVX512F__)` See commented out lines at top of the source files.
+To use automatic detection set the macro AUTO_SELECT to 1 in the source files.
+The values can be checked with a call to v123_get_vec_sizes().

+Alternatively you can use the functions that pass in the vector size (or number of sets).
 Depending on the system, using a compile time constant for the vector length may be either the same or faster than passing in as an argument.
 It is worth always checking that the loop has succesfully vectorised.

 ### OpenMP ###

 It is preferable to have OpenMP enabled, as the OpenMP SIMD directive is used on the main loop.
 This makes it more likely for the compiler to successfully vectorise the loop, as well as indicating alignment of work arrays.
 This requires that OpenMP 4.0 or higher is supported.
 The loop should vectorise without these pragmas enabled, but it is always worth checking.
+It is expected that threading will normally be implemented above this level, but threaded versions of the routines can be found under the loop-only directory.
+The functions could also be structured as openmp SIMD subroutines using scalar arguments.
 <br />

-## Benchmarking ##
+## Benchmarking Results ##

 Results from benchmarking on Ivy Bridge, Haswell and Xeon Phi(KNL)